Ekkehard von Kuenssberg: Early life

-Kuenssberg was the son of Eberhard von Kuenssberg, a professor who taught law at the University of Heidelberg, and of Dr Katharina von Kuenssberg, a biologist.
-Kuenssberg’s German ancestry could be traced to the reign of Charlemagne.
-His mother was the daughter of Gustav Samson, owner of a large cloth mill in Cottbus, and of his wife Anna Goldschmidt, whose family was of Jewish origins.
+Kuenssberg was the son of Eberhard von Kuenssberg, a professor who taught law at the University of Heidelberg, and Katharina von Kuenssberg, a biologist.
+Kuenssberg's German ancestry could be traced to the reign of Charlemagne.
+His mother was the daughter of Gustav Samson, owner of a large cloth mill in Cottbus, and Anna Goldschmidt, whose family was of Jewish origin.

 He was educated at Schloss Salem, Baden, under the headship of Kurt Hahn, and then at the University of Innsbruck in Austria.
 At Salem, he heard an organ recital by Albert Schweitzer, which he later said inspired him to take up the career of medicine.
 As a student, he was an enthusiast for skiing, field hockey, and mountaineering in the Alps.

 In 1933, Kuenssberg turned down an invitation to join the SS and migrated to Britain, in the guise of a sports student, carrying a hockey stick and a tennis racquet.
 For a time he worked as a laboratory assistant at the University of Cambridge, from where he applied to several medical schools.
 He was accepted by the University of Edinburgh Medical School, from which he graduated in 1939, having also played hockey for the university and founded the Edinburgh University Ski Club.